Table of Contents

 - Daily consumption of almond milk supplies the body with essential vitamins and minerals like vitamin E (5), vitamin D, zinc, fiber, manganese, calcium, potassium, magnesium, iron, phosphorous, and selenium.

 - Though almonds are rich in protein, almond milk is not.
-You can get only 1 gm. of protein from a cup of almond milk.
+You can get only one gm. of protein from a cup of almond milk.

-- A single serving of the milk yields only 1 gm. of carbohydrate.
+- A single serving of milk yields only one gm. of carbohydrate.
 However, it is free from lactose.

-- While commercial almond milk is often fortified with calcium, the natural liquid (homemade) is not a good source of the mineral.
+- While commercial almond milk is often fortified with calcium, the natural liquid (homemade) is not a good mineral source.

-- The saturated fat content of almond milk is considerably low, i.e., 3 gm. per cup.
+- The saturated fat content of almond milk is considerably low, i.e., three gm. per cup.

-- One serving of the beverage offers only 40 calories, which is much lower than other dairy and non-dairy milk sources.
+- One serving of the beverage offers only 40 calories, much lower than other dairy and non-dairy milk sources.

 2. Benefits Offered

 Being a farm-to-table superfood, regular milk offers far-reaching health benefits to us.
-As almond milk is another naturally nutrient-rich food, it has also been extremely helpful for maintaining our health.
+As almond milk is another naturally nutrient-rich food, it has also been beneficial for maintaining our health.

 Regular Milk: